Sidebar Charting Tools

 Left arrow - Opens the main inpatient vitals flowsheet in the centre panel.

-All information related to blood product consents, orders and administrations is listed in summary displays.
+All information related to blood product orders and administrations is listed in summary boxes.

 Left arrow - Opens the main patient consents activity in the centre panel.